yanniey/computer_vision_toolkit/README.md

     1. Erosion (to find holes in image)
     2. Dilation (to find peaks in image)
 6. Segmentation and Transformation
-    1. Global (e.g. otsu thresholding)vs local thresholding (e.g. cv.adaptiveThreshold): Thresholding: convert grayscale images to binary, or generally to segment objects from the background
+    1. Global (e.g. otsu thresholding) vs local thresholding (e.g. cv.adaptiveThreshold): Thresholding: convert grayscale images to binary, or generally to segment objects from the background
     2. RAG (Region Adjacency Graph):  Used to segment areas of interest from the image.
 Each region in image is represented as a graph node in RAG, and weight of edge = difference between average colors of pixels in each region
     3. Watershed algos (Classic vs. Compact): Treats a **grayscale** image as a topographical map and finds lines between pixels of equal brightness.
 These lines are then used to segment the image into regions
     4. Transformation algorithms: warp, swirl from skimage
     5. Structural similarity index & MSE: measure how two images are different from each other
+7. Dictionary Learning
+8. Convolution kernels
+9. Autoencoders

-Toolkit
+### Toolkit
 1. High Pass Filter(HPF) and Low Pass Filter (LPF) (`hpf.py`)
 2. Canny edge detection(`canny.py`)
 3. findContours (`contours.py`)